dsa8cx/agusmakmun.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am currently a student at the University of Virginia.

 email: dsa8cx@virginia.edu